Imam Ahmad: His Life

 When Imam Ahmad was mentioned in the presence of Abu Bakr Al-Warraq (d.
 240 AH) he said: “Imam Ahmad is our Imam, and he given is precedence with us in everything.”
 It was said: “Based upon what do you say this?”
 He replied: “He was asked questions in 60,000 matters and I was listening, and he did not answer a single one of them except that he would say: ‘So-and-so narrated to us’ or ‘so-and-so informed us’.”

 Imam Ahmad made Hajj 5 times in his life.
-Ibn al-Jawzi said of these 3 times was on foot.
+Ibn al-Jawzi said of these, 3 times was on foot.
 His son Abdullah reports that Imam Ahmad walked on foot to Yemen.
 Such was the Ikhlas and effort put in by this giant.
+He was the most well travelled among the 4 great Imams.

 Other teachers include Yahya al-Kattan, Abdul Rahman al-Mahdi, Ibn Ulayyah, Ibn Harun and many others.